 #1 Increase your dog’s physical activity

-Regular physical activity is an important part of a healthy lifestyle for humans and dogs as well.
+Regular physical activity is an important part of a healthy lifestyle for dogs as well as humans.

-If your dog is carrying around extra weight, increasing their physical activity can help them slim down and improve their overall health.
+If your dog is carrying around extra weight, increasing their physical activity can burn extra calories, helping them to slim down and improving their overall health.

-You can increase your dog’s physical activity and get your furry bud into shape in many ways.
+You can increase your dog’s physical activity and get your furry bud’s body in shape in many ways.

 There’s no need to bring your dog to the gym to start losing weight 🙂